 All numbers and combinations have an equal probability.1 That will not change.
 It’s a mathematical fact.

 Although combinations have an equal probability, they don’t have the same composition.
-Since combinations have different compositions, we separate them into combinatorial groups2 with varying success-to-failure ratios.
-Therefore, we use combinatorial groups to extract useful mathematical information to help lottery players make informed decisions.
-In lotterycodex, we present this information as the S/F ratio.
-Read The Winning Lottery Formula Using Math
+Since combinations have different compositions, we separate them into combinatorial groups.2 Therefore, we use combinatorial groups to extract useful mathematical information to help lottery players make informed decisions.
+In lotterycodex, we present this information as the frequency ratio.
+Read The Lottery Formula: Combinatorics and Probability at Work

 To give you some background, odds and probability are two different mathematical terms.
 They have different equations.3